Skip to content

 Defaults to :mip

-• :mip: Shows the maximum intensity projection of the given float data.
-This derives the color of a pixel from the largest value sampled from the respective ray.
+Shows the maximum intensity projection of the given float volume data.
+This derives the color of each pixel from the largest value sampled along the respective ray.

-• :additive: Accumulates colors using accumulated_color = 1 - (1 - accumulated_color) * (1 - sampled_color) where sampled_color is a sample of volume data at the current ray step.
+Accumulates colors along ray using accumulated_color = 1 - (1 - accumulated_color) * (1 - sampled_color) where sampled_color is a sample of volume data at the current ray step. absorption may be used to scale all sampled_color values.
+This algorithm expects RGBA volume data.

 alpha